sergei-romanenko/hosc-docs/docs/README.md

-# A Higher-Order Supercompiler in Scala
+# HOSC: A Higher-Order Supercompiler in Scala

 > This site is associated with the project <https://github.com/ilya-klyuchnikov/hosc>.